davies420/letscode/README.md

-padded the dwag div given them 1 em gave man-in-office- width 100% gave my button a color and background color
+padded the dwag div given them 1 em gave man-in-office- width 100% gave my button a color and background color color and background color to image of a man in office